cBournhonesque/lightyear/README.md

     * some bits are reserved for specialized message types
     * otherwise we assign bits for each replicable component + each message type
     * Use reflection when possible? or derive_macro to get the protocol
+  * Also need a NetComponentId for serializing components?
+The number of components serialized is fixed so we can generate a new NetComponentId starting from 0, for each of new component added to the protocol.

 * Extra networking features
   * client prediction